Bulls–Knicks rivalry: 1993–1998: Chicago Bulls second dynasty

+1994 Eastern Conference Semifinals: Hue Hollins Phantom Call

 With Jordan's absence in the Knicks had the upper hand and compiled the second best record in the East.
 The Bulls, led by Pippen and newcomer Toni Kukoč, met the Knicks in the second round, where the series went 7 games.
 Game 3 of the series was marred by a brawl between Jo Jo English and Derek Harper in which both players rolled into the stands.
 What made things worse was that the brawl took place with NBA Commissioner David Stern in attendance.
 The Bulls had a 19-point lead entering the 4th, but the Knicks tied it with 1.8 seconds left on a Patrick Ewing hook shot.
 Scottie Pippen famously refused to take the floor after Phil Jackson drew the final play for Kukoc, who hit a buzzer-beater to win the game.
 In one of the most argued calls in NBA history, a questionable foul was called by Hue Hollins in the closing seconds of Game 5 against Pippen, which gave Hubert Davis two free throws to turn a one-point deficit into a one-point victory for the Knicks.

-After a blowout Bulls win in Game 6 (which was the final game ever played at Chicago Stadium), the Knicks advanced past the Bulls with a series-clinching 87–77 win, but eventually lost to the Rockets in the 1994 NBA Finals.
+After a blowout Bulls win in Game 6, highlighted by a vicious Scottie Pippen over Patrick Ewing and it being the final game ever played at Chicago Stadium, the Knicks advanced past the Bulls with a series-clinching 87–77 win, but eventually lost to the Rockets in the 1994 NBA Finals.
 This was the only time the Knicks were able to beat the Bulls in the playoffs during this era.
 Also, all the games in the series were won by the home team, and the Knicks had home court advantage in the series.